jakeswenson/otpcli/README.md

     delete                 Add/Update a new TOTP secret
     generate               Generate a token
-    help                   Prints this message or the help of the given subcommand(s) import                 Import an RSAToken into otpcli
-    list                   Add/Update a new TOTP secret
+    help                   Prints this message or the help of the given subcommand(s) import                 Import an RSAToken into otpcli (if built with the stoken flag) list                   Add/Update a new TOTP secret
     migrate-to-keychain    Migrate secrets stored in the config to be stored in the keychain
 ```